noisepy/NoisePy/tutorials/cloud/aws.md

 - Create a new Key pair (RSA)
 - You can use most defaults but we recomment changing `Network Settings --> Allow SSH traffic from` to `My IP`

+More information about getting on the cloud in the [SCOPED HPS Book](https://seisscoped.org/HPS/softhardware/AWS_101.html).

 ## SSH into your instance

 Make your private key file only readable by you (assuming it's named/downloaded to `~/Downloads/ec2.pem`).
 Go to your instance's summary page and copy the `Public IPv4 DNS`